mattermost/mattermost-handbook/operations/research-and-development/organization/sre.md

 - Influence and encourage best practices
 - Maintain and update documentation, training, and Runbooks
 - Empower developers with self-serve tools
-- Meet & review reliability, quality and cost KPIs regularly
+- Meet & review reliability, quality, and cost KPIs regularly

 ### Principles
 - Be proactive instead of reactive